On this page

 - Beneficiary identification documents and photographs

-- Certified copies of court and police records for any arrests or convictions involving the petitioner or beneficiary.
+- Certified copies of court and police records for any arrests or convictions where the instructions require them

 Checklist (What is the Form I-129F checklist?)